siavava/portfolio/content/projects/systems/61-relational-app.md

 inspects each manuscript they leave behind: if it now has no reviewer but another qualified one exists, the manuscript is reset to `Submitted` and a `SIGNAL` message is raised; otherwise it is set to `Rejected`.
-`AutoAcceptManuscript` collapses a step — a status set to `Accepted` immediately becomes `Typesetting`.
+`AutoAcceptManuscript` collapses a step: a status set to `Accepted` immediately becomes `Typesetting`.
 And `IndexAuthor`, `IndexReviewer`, and `IndexEditor` each fire after an insert to create the matching `credentials` row, so every new person is a valid login without a second statement from the client.

-**Stored routines and views.** The `MakeDecision` procedure averages a manuscript's reviewer scores and returns `Accepted` when the total reaches 40, `Rejected` below it.
-Read-side rollups are packaged as
-views: `ReviewQueue` gathers every under-review manuscript with its reviewers concatenated into one row, `PublishedIssues` lists the contents of each completed issue in page order, and `LeadAuthorManuscripts` filters `Manuscript_Author` down to `author_ordinal = 1`.
+Decision logic and read-side rollups round out the database side.
+The `MakeDecision` procedure averages a manuscript's reviewer scores and returns `Accepted` when the total reaches 40, `Rejected` below it.
+The rollups are packaged as views: `ReviewQueue` gathers every under-review manuscript with its reviewers concatenated into one row, `PublishedIssues` lists the contents of each completed issue in page order, and `LeadAuthorManuscripts` filters `Manuscript_Author` down to `author_ordinal = 1`.

-**The Python side is thin.** `main.py` opens the connection and reads a user ID; role modules (`author.py`, `editor.py`, `reviewer.py`) issue parameterized statements through `dbutils.py`.
+The Python side stays thin. `main.py` opens the connection and reads a user ID; role modules (`author.py`, `editor.py`, `reviewer.py`) issue parameterized statements through `dbutils.py`.
 A `/rebuild` flag reconstructs the tables and a `/populate` flag seeds sample data;
 otherwise only the two admin accounts exist.
-The interesting work — the constraints, the automation, the consistency guarantees — sits in the schema.
+The interesting work sits in the schema: the constraints, the automation, the consistency guarantees.

 Lookups by key resolve through the engine's indexes — balanced B-trees — rather than a full table scan.